FirelyTeam/firely-docs-firely-server/features_and_tools/cql.rst

 CQL File is translated to a library resource using the `CQL Packager tool <https://docs.fire.ly/projects/Firely-NET-SDK/en/latest/cql.html>`_

-    1. Follow the step by step `Installation of the CQL Packager tool and use the Demo solution <https://github.com/FirelyTeam/firely-cql-sdk/blob/develop/README.md>`_ to generate a resource file:
+    1. Follow the step by step `Installation of the CQL Packager tool and use the Demo solution <https://github.com/FirelyTeam/firely-cql-sdk/blob/develop/README.md>`_ to generate a resource file.
-    2. Place the CQL file ``Age.cql`` in the folder ..\firely-cql-sdk\Demo\Cql\input
+    2. Place the CQL file ``Age.cql`` in the folder ``..\firely-cql-sdk\Demo\Cql\input``
-    3. Clean and Build CQL project
+    3. From the Demo Solution, Clean and Build CQL folder

         .. note::
             Running the build for this project turns these CQL files into ELM and puts the files into the source directory of the next step.